bytecodealliance/rfcs/accepted/wasmtime-baseline-compilation.md

 * Avoid reinventing machine-code emission – use Cranelift's instruction emitter code to create an assembler library
 * Prioritize compilation performance over runtime performance
+* Simple to verify by looking.
+It should be evident which machine instructions are emitted per WebAssembly Opcode
+* Adding and iterating on new (WebAssembly and developer-facing) features should be simpler than doing it in an optimizing tier (Cranelift)

 ### High-level overview